Day 4 of 2020 Idaho Trip, Sawtooth Wilderness

 Trail

 The first 3km of the trail was in dense pine forest like this.
-The trial was easy to tackle without much elevation change.
+The trail was easy to tackle without much elevation change.

 Tree in Creek